 - 1. Refer to the Clinical Evaluation Tool and Weekly Site Tool grading rubrics (found on Blackboard) for clinical grading criteria. - 2.
 When students exhibit inappropriate behavior, i.e., tardiness to clinical or skills lab, the instructor of that student along with consultation from the course leader will handle the situation with his/her discretion. - 3.
-Cell phones or Smart watches are NOT allowed in any clinical facility during clinical rotations.
-Students who violate this guideline may be removed from the clinical setting and will receive a grade of zero on their clinical tool for the rotation.
-You may not make personal phone calls during clinicals without an instructor's permission unless it is during your lunch break.
-Please give your family and friends Denise Glab's cell phone number 806 773-2017 to call in case of emergencies.
-She has the master schedule and will quickly contact the student.

-4. Students are expected to attend all scheduled days of the clinical experience.
+Cell phones may be brought to clinicals and are only allowed in the break rooms for necessary use. - 4.
+Students are expected to attend all scheduled days of the clinical experience.
 In the event of illness, it is the student's responsibility to utilize the "Call In" number to notify faculty of the problem.
-The student is to call the clinical area (if outside of the hospital) he/she is assigned to that day before the start of the workday.
-Should the student miss a clinical day, a Contact Record will be completed and this record will indicate the additional assignment required and dates for completion.
-Failure to notify the instructor of an absence or early dismissal from a clinical rotation for any reason will result in a grade of zero for that clinical assignment.

-Should a fourth absence occur, the student may be dropped from the course.
-The student's right of appeal is outlined in the ADNP student handbook and the SPC Student Guide..
+Failure to notify the instructor of an absence or early dismissal from a clinical rotation for any reason may result in a grade of zero for that clinical assignment and an absence. - 5.
+The instructors have the right to alter the schedule based on absences.
+The student's right of appeal is outlined in the ADNP student handbook and the SPC Student Guide.